Are there any prerequisites?

 How many students are admitted to the program?

 The number of students admitted each semester is dependant on the availability of clinical placement.
 This may change each semester.
-Typically, we have enough space to admit 14 to 25 students each fall and spring.
+Typically, we have enough space to admit 28 students each fall and spring and 14 students in the summer.

 How are the students selected to be in the program?